mrismanaziz/Reforestation/README.md

-## I'd like to start a diet, but I've got too much on my plate right now.
+## What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.